 Can composite decking conquer timber and become viable for all markets?
-Doug predicts so.
+Bob predicts so.

 "Over the next few years, sales will continue to grow in all markets, and as a result, it is likely that we'll start to see an increased amount of composite decking choices enter the market.

 "This year so far, over 86% of our decking sales are composite compared with just under 14% for timber."

 And Bob expects that this will continue to grow.

 "Growth will be led by more people seeing the product in situ on new developments and the long-lasting look that is virtually maintenance free."

 Companies like Millboard and Trex go to great lengths to produce composite that could be mistaken for real wood, although they will never truly replicate the feel of timber.

 With a demand for low-maintenance outdoor spaces and an ever-growing composite decking market, it is possible that timber decking could become a thing of the past?

 Bob comments, "Whilst there is a huge demand for composite decking, there’s still a lot of love for real wood.
 Although composite companies have done well to create a timber look, nothing quite matches the authenticity of the real thing and we see a lot of self-build and renovation projects still using timber."